VET313 Aquatic Animal Medicine and Fish Health

 Admitted to the Veterinary Medicine Program and completed minimum 166,5 ECTS after third year at the program

-Warm clothes on the field course and footwear that can withstand water / spray.
+Warm clothes on the field course and water-repellant footwear.

-The aquaculture service and / or the various aquaculture companies' regulations and procedures for employees must be followed.
-It is mandatory to have a life jacket when the students are on board a boat or out at sea/on sea cages.
-In addition to this, the students are required to adhere to the messages that are given, either from course leader, skipper on boat, or operating manager on site.
+The aquaculture service and / or the various aquaculture companies' regulations and procedures for employees/visitors must be adhered to.
+It is mandatory to wear a life jacket when students are onboard a boat /vessel or out at sea/on sea cages.
+In addition to this, the students are required to adhere to the instructions given by the course leader, skipper on boat, or operating manager on site.
 There are separate safety procedures on board the boats and restrictions on passenger numbers.
-At all plants and most boats used there are first aid equipment that can use in case of cut injuries and the like.
-There is very little or no absence of zoonotic potential in the autopsy material the students get / have access to.
-When visiting a slaughterhouse, everyone is provided with a cover suit and shoes for product quality and safety.
+At all plants and most boats used there are first aid equipment that can be used in case injuries.
+There is very little or absence of zoonotic potential in the autopsy material the students get / have access to.
+When visiting a slaughterhouse, everyone is provided with protective gear and shoes to ensure product quality and student safety.

-Examination details: Skriftlig eksamen og obligatorisk aktivitet: A - E / Ikke bestått
+Examination details: Skriftlig eksamen og obligatorisk aktivitet: A - E / F